 - Please DO NOT abandon your animal at an animal shelter when it is closed as it is not only illegal but also puts the animal at great risk.

 If you have exhausted all options, Campbell, Monte Sereno, Mountain View and Santa Clara residents can surrender companion animals to SVACA’s Animal Care Center.
-We do request an owner surrender fee to offset the cost of caring for your animal.
+We do require an owner surrender fee to offset the cost of caring for your animal.
 The fee for a dog or cat is $150.00 and for ‘other’ animals is $40.00.
 An additional $50.00 fee will also be charged for animals collected by staff in the field.
-We ask that you call our office at 408-764-0344 before making this decision and bringing your animal to us.
+We ask that you call our office at (408) 764-0344 before making this decision and bringing your animal to us.
 An appointment will be scheduled so our staff can meet with owners and their animal to review all options.

 Please note that we cannot guarantee placement of animals that are surrendered.
 We humanely euthanize those that are not candidates for adoption due to medical or behavioral problems, i.e., aggressive animals that are determined to be a potential threat to the community and sick or injured animals that we cannot rehabilitate.

 We understand how emotionally difficult it is to euthanize a beloved companion animal as well as how difficult a decision this can be.
 SVACA provides a humane, painless and dignified death for companion animals from Campbell, Monte Sereno, Mountain View and Santa Clara.
 Our euthanasia fee for a dog or cat is $150.00 and an ‘other’ animal is $40.00; both include communal cremations.
 Private cremations are available for a fee.
 An additional $50.00 fee will also be charged for animals collected by staff in the field.
 Please contact our staff at (408) 764-0344 for more information.

 Deceased Animal Disposal Services